D U R I N G S C H O O L

 Safety first!
 Be aware of other children!
 Do not spoil their games.
 Aggressive games that involve fighting are not allowed.
 Do not go ‘out of bounds’.
 Pick up litter.
 At the end of each playtime the GCSE class immediately returns to their classroom and prepares for the next lesson.
 The remainder of the school line up in classes and are dismissed to their classrooms.
 Lining up is preparation for the next lesson and all pupils are expected to be quiet, gentle and calm.

-Wednesday Lunchtime with extra adults, pre-school children and the opportunity for necessary organisation, administration and conversation can be more difficult to control.
+Wednesday lunchtime with extra adults, pre-school children and the opportunity for necessary organisation, administration and conversation can be more difficult to control.
 However, the normal routines of the school should be maintained and our families trained to respond appropriately in a large group situation.
-The staff / parents room can become crowded and additional seating is available in the Junior Classroom.
+There is no football in the lower playground.
+The staff/parents room can become crowded and additional seating is available in the Junior Classroom.
 Please help by clearing up after lunch.
-Please be ready to start the afternoon activity by 12.45pm.
-Parents responsible for the lunch duty should be in the playground by 12.15pm at the latest.
+Please be ready to start the afternoon activity by 1pm, or earlier if the activity is off site.
+Parents responsible for the lunch duty should be in the playground by 12.30pm at the latest.
 (See: Duties Sheet)

 At the end of your lesson clear away your equipment and make sure your desk area and classroom is tidy.
 Organise your homework.
 Collect your coat.
 If you go home on your own please do not remain in the building unnecessarily, leave promptly and remember to behave on your journey home.
 If you need to wait for your parents please wait quietly in the yard and do not wander around the building or run around outside the gates.
 Keep off the church garden and be considerate to our neighbours.
 Football, skateboards and running-around games are not allowed at this busy time.
-If you need to wait for your parents to complete work in the school then please wait quietly in your classroom.
-After 2:30pm (12.00 noon Friday) the school cannot take responsibility for your children but in an emergency or by prior arrangement we would be happy to help.
+After 2:30pm (12.15pm on Fridays) the school cannot take responsibility for your children, but in an emergency or by prior arrangement we would be happy to help.
 If ‘unusual’ arrangements have been made for your children then parents must let the class teacher know.
 If a pupil is not collected on time they will be able to sit in the Junior Classroom (next to the school office) where they will be supervised until their parents arrive.

 Each teacher may set homework.
 We will try to ensure that homework does not dominate out of school time.
 The shorter school day should provide time for family activities and homework.
 Parents are encouraged to become involved with the activities and not send children away to get on with their homework.
 A homework timetable will be produced for each class.